Inferring interpretable dynamical generators of local quantum observables from projective measurements through machine learning

 \textbf{Many-body setting.---}

-Having established the capability of the ML algorithm to {\it exactly} learn Lindblad generators from experimental data, we now address the many-body scenario described by Eq.~\eqref{eq_hamiltonian_spin_chain}.
-In this case, the reduced dynamics of the state $\rho_{\rm S}(t)$ can feature non-Markovian effects.
-The ML algorithm will thus, by construction, learn the ``optimal" Markovian description of the system.
+Having established the capability of the LDA to {\it exactly} learn Lindblad generators from experimental data, we now address the many-body scenario described by Eq.~\eqref{eq_hamiltonian_spin_chain}.
+In this case, the reduced dynamics of $\rho_{\rm S}(t)$ can feature non-Markovian effects.
+The LDA will thus, by construction, learn the ``optimal" Markovian description of the system.
 Whether this description will accurately describe the subsystem or not depends on the relevance of non-Markovian effects.

 In Fig.~\ref{fig_results}(a), we show results for weak interactions $V=0.1\Omega$.
-In this case, the ML algorithm learns a dynamical generator which faithfully reproduces the time evolution of the coherence vector.
+Here, the ML algorithm learns a dynamical generator which faithfully reproduces the time evolution of the coherence vector.
 This suggests that the subsystem dynamics is, in this weak-coupling regime, essentially Markovian.
-Notably, the Lindblad generator can inferred even when $N$ and $M$ are small.
+Notably, the Lindblad generator can be inferred even when $N$ and $M$ are small.
 As already observed during the benchmarking, the training procedure is less stable for the models in the bottom-right corner of Fig.~\ref{fig_results}(a), compared to the top left, confirming that larger $M$ values are better than larger $N$ values at fixed $N\times M$.